 Buy Caseins - All you need to know!

-Casein, the best source of milk proteins for athletes and those who follow a hyperproteic diet and want to keep the correct habits to improve recovery, sports performance and even to mantain or gain weight.
+Casein, is the best source of proteins from milk for sportspeople and those who follow a hyperproteic diet and who want to keep the correct habits to improve their recovery, sports performance, and even to mantain or gain weight.

 Casein is a protein that contains all the essential amino acids and helps to increase the biological value of vegetable proteins.

-It is a component of milk and is also present in some of its derivatives, such as cheese.
-Casein is responsible for the transport of calcium and phosphate in the body and contains essential amino acids which can not be synthesised naturally by the organism.
-Casein is especially important for muscle growth and toning.
+It is a component of milk and it is also present in some of its derivatives, like cheese.
+Casein is in charge of the calcium and phosphate transport in the body and it supplies essential amino acids which cannot be synthesised by the body in a natural way.
+Casein is especially important for the growth and toning of the muscles.

-When ingested, casein forms a clot in the stomach that slows down the rate of gastric emptying, which in turn affects the rate at which amino acids are absorbed into the bloodstream.
+When it is ingested, casein forms a clot in the stomach that slows down the gastric emptying rate, which in turn affects the rate at which amino acids are absorbed into the bloodstream.
 In other words, because of this clot, casein takes longer to be digested in the stomach which slows down the amount of amino acids that are released into the small intestine where they are absorbed.

-The human body has 22 amino acids that combine in different ways with the proteins and various functions of the body.
+The human body has 22 amino acids that combine differently with the proteins and which perform several bodily functions.
 Some amino acids are produced by our own bodies and others are obtained through the food that we consume.

-Casein contains essential amino acids, such as isoleucine, lysine, phenylalanine, leucine and valine, which play a crucial role in the growth, formation and definition of muscles.
-As a result, casein is one of the most favoured dietary supplements among athletes.
+Casein contains essential amino acids, such as leucine, isoleucine, lysine, phenylalanine, and valine, which play a crucial role in the growth, formation, and definition of muscles.
+Due to this, casein is one of the favourite dietary supplements of athletes.

 Effects of casein

-Casein transports the minerals calcium and phosphate.
-This is essential both for newborn infants and adults.
-Calcium ensures the formation and stability of bones and teeth and is essential for muscle contractions, as well as ensuring the stability of the cell membrane.
+Casein transports the calcium mineral and phosphate.
+This is essential for both newborn infants and adults.
+Calcium ensures the formation and stability of the bones and teeth and it is essential for muscle contractions, as well as for ensuring the stability of the cell membrane.

-The phosphate stored in casein is important because it interacts with calcium during bone formation and is involved in the regulation of the acid-base balance.
-The essential amino acids contained in casein help the formation of muscle mass, improve the quality of vegetable proteins and facilitate the regeneration of calcium by the body.
+The phosphate stored in casein is important because it interacts with calcium during bone formation and it is involved in the regulation of the acid-base balance.
+The essential amino acids contained in casein help with the formation of muscle mass, improve the quality of vegetable proteins, and facilitate calcium regeneration by the body.

-The amino acids contained in a casein protein have an additional effect on the neurotransmitter serotonin, which is very useful for people who follow a diet or want to lose weight, since serotonin suppresses appetite and may reduce food cravings, in combination with the aforementioned reduced rate of digestion.
+The amino acids of a casein protein have an additional effect on the serotonin neurotransmitter, which is very useful for those who follow a diet or who want to lose weight, since serotonin suppresses the appetite and may reduce food cravings when combined with casein's reduced digestion rate.